RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade.md

 10. **Backup every file on both 3DS's SD cards to two separate folders on your computer (keep track of which is which)!**
 11. Reinsert each SD card back into their corresponding 3DS
 12. Press (Start) to reboot
-13. Purchase any DSiWare game from the eShop (a pirated copy of the game will **not** work) on **the source 3DS**
-2. Go to System Settings, then "Data Management", then "DSiWare", then "Nintendo DS Profile" on **the source 3DS**
-3. Copy any DSiWare games that are already on the SD Card back to the System Memory
-4. Copy the DSiWare game you intend to use to the SD Card
-5. Power off **the source 3DS**, then put its SD card into your computer
-6. Navigate to `/Nintendo 3DS/(32 Character ID)/(32 Character ID)/Nintendo DSiWare/`
-7. Make a note of the 8 Character ID in the file name of the `.bin` file in this folder
-  + For example, if you see `4B4C4545.bin`, remember the ID `4B4C4545`
-8. Reinsert your SD card into **the source 3DS** and boot it back up
-9. Go to System Settings, then "Data Management", then "DSiWare", then "Nintendo DS Profile" on **the source 3DS**
-10. Delete the DSiWare game from the SD Card *(do not delete it from the System Memory)*

 ##### Section II - Injecting the game and save